 In 1959 Tarragindi and Salisbury were connected by road, making it easily accessible for access to and from the city.
 During the 60’s, Salisbury rapidly grew and became an upcoming suburb that was affordable to live in, with lots of land to build on.
 The tram lines were demolished in 1969 and three other main roads were built to surround Salisbury.
 Although Salisbury is very accessible from all parts of South Brisbane, it’s core is still a very community base village-like suburb that is filled with trendy cafes, small shopping strips, great parks and natural habitats.
 To this day, the community feel is still strong and families have stayed in the area, building it up into what it is today.

-Salisbury has lots of eating establishments including Apples on Ainsworth, Hedge Espresso, Reload Espresso Bar, Eat Fresh, Hungry Club, Phoenix House, Crazy Fish Sushi, Burger Urge, and Zaraffas just to name a few.
-If you are looking for a relaxing afternoon with drink in hand, you could visit The Salisbury Hotel, The Salisbury Community Sports Club or Ballistic Brewery Co which has just opened their doors to the public recently.
+Salisbury has lots of eating establishments including Apples on Ainsworth, Hedge Espresso, Reload Espresso Bar, Eat Fresh, Hungry Club, Phoenix House, Sushi Go-En, Burger Urge, and Zaraffas just to name a few.
+If you are looking for a relaxing afternoon with drink in hand, you could visit The Salisbury Hotel, The Salisbury Community Sports Club or Ballistic Beer Co which has just opened their doors to the public recently.

 Aldi is the suburb’s major supermarket with take away shops such as Subway, Hungry Jacks, Red Rock Noodles and McDonalds all just a hop, skip and a jump away.